annebeaubien/annebeaubien.github.io/Content/recipes/kristyns_artichoke_frittata.md

 ---
 title: Kristyn’s Artichoke Frittata
-image: Images/kristyn's_artichoke_frittata.jpg
+image: Images/kristyns_artichoke_frittata.jpg
 date: 2016-05-15 21-11
 tags: Gluten Free, Vegetarian
 description: Bold asparagus and artichoke flavor mingle with savory parmesan cheese in this tempting egg dish.…just try not to eat it all by yourself.
 ---
 I recently had the pleasure of meeting this frittata, I mean Kristyn, at a bachelorette weekend brunch.
 She served it alongside bacon, fruit salad and home-made cinnamon rolls (but I’m pretty sure I had 4 helpings of frittata and not much else).
 I immediately knew that I had to have the recipe.
 It was not only delicious but chock full of fresh seasonal veggies!
-Thank you Kristyn for introducing us, I have a feeling I’ll be seeing a lot of this tempting egg dish.
+Thank you Kristyn for introducing us, I have a feeling I’ll be seeing a lot of this tempting dish.
 I have already made it twice this week.

 Tip: This cooks pretty quickly so I like to have everything chopped and measured before I start cooking.